Skip to content

 Step 3: The electronic authorization, then, passes through the payment processing networks.

 Step 4: Based on fund availability, the credit card-issuing bank will either approve or decline the transaction.
-The information, including the approval code for the transaction, are based back to the networks, the acquiring bank, and then, finally delivers it to the merchant’s point-of-sale machine or card reader.
+The information, including the approval code for the transaction, is based back to the networks, the acquiring bank, and then, finally delivers it to the merchant’s point-of-sale machine or card reader.

-Step 5: The credit card-issuing bank transfers the money to the acquiring bank as a reimbursement for the item the customer just bought.
+Step 5: The credit card issuing bank transfers the money to the acquiring bank as a reimbursement for the item the customer just bought.

 Step 7: The credit card-issuing bank bills the customer for the purchase made.